 Category Archives: Transportation

 3 o’clock?
 More like Luigi o’clock, amiright?
-Because the hands on the clock look like an ‘L’…okay that joke was funnier in my head.
+I say this because the hands on the clock look like an ‘L’…okay that joke was funnier in my head.

-Anyways, anytime I see one of those fancy torsion pendulum clocks, specifically the orb weights revolving, I am reminded of the Koopa shells spinning around a racer in Mario Kart.
+Anyways, whenever I see one of those fancy torsion pendulum clocks, specifically ones with the the orb-shaped weights, I am reminded of the Koopa shells spinning around a racer in Mario Kart.

 With the shell weights being suspended by a clear plastic (or glass) pillars, it would almost look like they are being self-propelled (I used a clear blue material so you can see them here).